sglanger/pg_hl7/README.md

 Dbase Status;
 -----------
-Builds, runs, have to build the schema after launch by connecting and running script laod_sql.sh
+Builds, runs, have to build the schema after launch by connecting and running script load_sql.sh

-To Do: set up volumes for dbase persistentence
+To Do: set up volumes for dbase persistence

 MIRTH Status;